Age and Duration Labels in NOTAM Cards: Freshness at a Glance

 - This means active NOTAMs surface first, then each group follows the selected sorting mode.

-If the NOTAM end time is estimated, the badge appends EST to the duration detail.
+If the NOTAM end time is estimated, the badge can include an estimated-end cue so users know the timing may change.

 Cumulative duration (aggregated)